European Youth Event

-The European Youth Event (EYE) is an international event initiated and hosted bi-annually by the European Parliament since 2014 with the aim of stimulating active citizenship amongst young Europeans.
+The European Youth Event (EYE) is a biennial international event initiated and hosted by the European Parliament, with the aim of stimulating active citizenship amongst young Europeans.

-The EYE brings together thousands of young people from all over the European Union and beyond at the European Parliament in Strasbourg and online in order to share and shape their ideas on Europe’s future.
+The EYE brings together thousands of young people from all over the European Union and beyond at the European Parliament in Strasbourg and online to share and shape their ideas on Europe's future.

 During the event, participants take part in activities co-created with institutions, international organisations, civil society, youth organisations and the participants themselves, offering a space for discussions and networking.
-The most recent edition took place on 9–10 October 2021, with several follow-up events taking place in the following months.
+The sixth in-person and most recent edition of the event took place on 13-14 June 2025.
+The penultimate edition took place on 9-10 June 2023 with several follow-up events taking place in the following months.

-EYE2023, the fifth in-person edition of the event, will take place on 9–10 June 2023.

 The EYE also provides year-round online activities that create opportunities for wider public discussions on the most pressing issues facing Europe today.

 Objective of the EYE

-The EYE allows 16 to 30 year olds to exchange their views with experts, activists, influencers and decision-makers.
+The EYE allows 16 to 30 year olds from all across Europe to exchange their views with experts, activists, influencers and decision-makers.

 EYE Report

-Following the EYE the ideas of the young people attending are collected in the EYE Report and distributed to all Members of the European Parliament (MEPs).
+Following the EYE, the ideas of the young people attending are collected in the EYE Report and distributed to all Members of the European Parliament (MEPs).

-In order to collect and highlight the ideas and suggestions of the participants, a team of young journalists - coordinated by the European Youth Press and with a political commentary from the European Youth Forum - have written these reports in 2014, 2016 and 2018.
+To collect and highlight the ideas and suggestions of the participants, a team of young journalists, coordinated by the European Youth Press and with a political commentary from the European Youth Forum - have written these reports in 2014, 2016 and 2018.

 In 2021, the European Parliament collected over 1,500 ideas and proposals from young citizens on the website youthideas.eu.
 The most popular ideas from consultations with young people, chosen by the EYE editorial team, were taken to EYE2021 and further developed by participants during brainstorming sessions.
-From these, 20 ideas were selected and all EYE participants, both onsite and online, voted for the top 5 ideas which were presented at the EYE’s closing session.
+From these, 20 ideas were selected and all EYE participants, both onsite and online, voted for the top 5 ideas, which were presented at the EYE's closing session.
 The report was presented to the Conference on the Future of Europe and the Members of the European Parliament to serve as inspiration for the political debate and future policy proposals.